2017-20 LCAP: The District's LCAP and the Board Presentation can be viewed via the following links:

-The State Board of Education established eight "State Priorities" in guiding school districts in developing their LCAP goals, actions, and services.
-The State Priorities are:
+State Priorities: The California State Board of Education established eight "State Priorities" in order to guide public school districts in developing their LCAP goals, actions, and services.

 In addition to the State Priorities, school districts may identify and incorporate local priorities in their LCAP plans.
 The LCAP development process provides opportunities for parents, teachers, staff, students, and the community to provide input and feedback.

 LCAP Parent Advisory Committee (PAC): The San Marino Unified School District Governing Board established the LCAP Parent Advisory Committee to provide for meaningful engagement of parents and other stakeholders in the District's LCAP development and update process.
 The LCAP Parent Advisory Committee represents all school sites, including students qualifying for free and reduced-price meals, English learners, and foster youth.

 2018 LCAP PAC Meetings: The LCAP PAC met on February 8, 2016.
 Two more meetings are planned for March 22, 2018 and April 26, 2018.

 There were other opportunities for the PAC to view and provide feedback on the District's planning process and its LCAP goals, actions and services via online feedback and via email to the District's LCAP Coordinator.
 If you have any comments or questions regarding the District's LCAP, please contact the District at (626) 299-7000 or via email at: email@example.com.

 2017-20 LCAP Planning Process: In 2017, the District consolidated its 12 goals into four goals, and new planned actions and services were developed.
 The 2018 LCAP reflects the District's four goals and the associated planned actions and services.